9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 ## Life without arrays or hash tables

-In an imperative language, the array is as much a \"bread and butter\" type as a list or tuple in Haskell.
+In an imperative language, the array is as much a "bread and butter" type as a list or tuple in Haskell.
 We take it for granted that an array in an imperative language is usually mutable; we can change an element of an array whenever it suits us.

-As we mentioned in [the section called \"Modifying array elements\"](12-barcode-recognition.org::*Modifying array elements) Haskell arrays are *not* mutable.
-This means that to \"modify\" a single array element, a copy of the entire array is made, with that single element set to its new value.
+As we mentioned in [the section called "Modifying array elements"](12-barcode-recognition.org::*Modifying array elements) Haskell arrays are *not* mutable.
+This means that to "modify" a single array element, a copy of the entire array is made, with that single element set to its new value.
 Clearly, this approach is not a winner for performance.

 The mutable array is a building block for another ubiquitous imperative data structure, the hash table.
-In the typical implementation, an array acts as the \"spine\" of the table, with each element containing a list of elements.
+In the typical implementation, an array acts as the "spine" of the table, with each element containing a list of elements.
 To add an element to a hash table, we hash the element to find the array offset, and modify the list at that offset to add the element to it.

-If arrays aren\'t mutable, to updating a hash table, we must create a new one.
-We copy the array, putting a new list at the offset indicated by the element\'s hash.
-We don\'t need to copy the lists at other offsets, but we\'ve already dealt performance a fatal blow simply by having to copy the spine.
+If arrays aren't mutable, to updating a hash table, we must create a new one.
+We copy the array, putting a new list at the offset indicated by the element's hash.
+We don't need to copy the lists at other offsets, but we've already dealt performance a fatal blow simply by having to copy the spine.

 At a single stroke, then, immutable arrays have eliminated *two*